Linked factor analysis: Introduction

-In this paper we investigate the problem of estimating a factor model in case of \textit{structural or deterministic missingness}, where the data vectors $X_1, \ldots, X_n$ are not fully observed because of technological constraints, in which case several pairs of variables may even have no joint data observation.
-For example, in neuroscience it is often impossible to record the activity of an entire population of neurons simultaneously with a reasonable temporal resolution.
-Instead, smaller subsets of neurons are usually recorded simultaneously over independent experimental sessions using a fine temporal resolution.
+In this paper, we investigate factor model estimation under \textit{structural} or \textit{deterministic missingness}.
+This setting is characterized by incompletely observed data vectors $X_1, \ldots, X_n$, where certain variable pairs may never be observed jointly, thereby precluding the computation of a full sample covariance matrix.
+For example, in neuroscience, it is often impossible to record the activity of an entire population of neurons simultaneously with a reasonable temporal resolution.
+Instead, smaller subsets of neurons are usually recorded simultaneously over independent experimental sessions using fine temporal resolution.
 These settings, however, yield $K$ data sets about the activity of $K$ different subsets of neurons, and several pairs of neurons may never be recorded jointly.
-Structural or deterministic missingness profoundly differs from typical missing-data problems \citep{candes2009exact, candes2010matrix, loh2011high, kolar2012estimating, stadler2012missing, soudry2015efficient}, such as missingness at random and variants, where each variable pair may be observed at least a few times with high-probability.
+Structural or deterministic missingness profoundly differs from typical missing-data problems \citep{candes2009exact, candes2010matrix, loh2011high, kolar2012estimating, stadler2012missing, soudry2015efficient}, such as missingness at random and its variants, where every variable pair is observed at least a few times with high-probability.
 The type of structural missingness we deal with has been investigated outside of factor modeling, such as in the context of sparse precision matrix estimation \citep{vinci2019graph}, and recovery of exact low rank positive semidefinite matrices \citep{bishop2014deterministic}.

+We tackle the problem of estimating a factor model, in particular the covariance matrix $\Sigma$ in Equation~\eqref{eq:cov}, from structurally incomplete data as follows.
+In Section~\ref{sec:linfa}, we show that the likelihood function of the observed data can be factorized into the product of the likelihood functions of multiple partial factor models that are linked together by shared portions of $\Lambda$ and $\Psi$.
+We call this modeling framework \textit{Linked Factor Analysis} (LINFA) and demonstrate how it can be used for covariance matrix completion, dimension reduction, data completion, and dependence structure recovery in the case of structural data missingness.